 According to Swedish National Food Agency rice cakes are not at all recommended to give to under 6-year-olds.
 The reason is that the level of arsenic is the highest in those dry cakes.
 They said that it is dangerous for young children to consume even 2-4 rice cakes per week.

 In the middle of September I started to feel weird – I couldn’t really point a finger on anything particular.
 I just felt strange and tired.
 By the end of September I had:

-- headaches every day and all through the night
+- headaches every day and all through the night;

-- tingling of my face and hands
+- tingling of my face and hands;

-- elevated heart rate
+- elevated heart rate;

-- balance disorders
+- balance disorders.

 - Brown rice contains more arsenic than white rice, as arsenic is concentrated in the husk.
-As a rule it is better to consume whole grains, rice being an exception.

 - Eat rice and rice products no more than a few times a week.
 Don’t give your children rice and rice products more than 4 times a week.

 - Cook the rice in plenty of water (10:1 ratio) and drain afterwards reducing the amount of arsenic by more than half.

 - Don’t give rice cakes to children younger than 6 years old.
 There are many delicious alternatives, e.g. spelt, rye and corn cakes.

 - Eat different brands as the amount of arsenic varies among different brands of the same product.